Documentation

 New in version mc: RELEASE.2023-04-12T02-21-51Z

 Use mc stat to display whether a restored object reads from the local temporary copy or the remote tier.
-Restored objects read from the local copy show a status of Ongoing : true.
+Objects currently in the process of restoration from the remote tier show a status of Ongoing : true.

 The following command restores a copy of a transitioned object from the remote tier back to the myminio MinIO deployment: